Infinite Banking Concept (IBC) in Canada

 How should one structure the participating whole life insurance policy to implement the Infinite Banking Concept (IBC)?

-To implement the Infinite Banking Concept (IBC) effectively, a participating whole life insurance policy must be structured to minimize the base premium of the policy, while overfunding the policy to maximize the cash value in the early years to a point just before the whole life insurance policy would be deemed an “investment” instead of “life insurance”.
+To implement the Infinite Banking Concept (IBC) effectively in Canada, a participating whole life insurance policy must be structured to minimize the base premium of the policy, while overfunding the policy to maximize the cash value in the early years to a point just before the whole life insurance policy would be deemed an “investment” rather than “life insurance”.
+In the United States, this “line in the sand” is called the “MEC” line which is short for “Modified Endowment Contract while here in Canada, this is known as the “MTAR” or “Maximum Tax Actuarial Reserve.”

-While participating whole life insurance policies have been criticized for their lack of flexibility, the reality is that many participating whole life insurance policies offer a significant amount of flexibility related to premium payments and features that can be helpful to ensure that one can leverage the Infinite Banking Concept (IBC) even if a situation in life changes and plans for continuing the policy must change with them.
+While participating whole life insurance policies have been criticized for their lack of flexibility and the incorrect perception of their higher cost, the reality is that many participating whole life insurance policies offer a significant amount of flexibility related to premium payments and features that can be helpful to ensure that one can leverage the Infinite Banking Concept (IBC) in Canada even if a situation in life changes and plans for continuing the policy must change with them.

 What are the tax advantages of an Infinite Banking Concept (IBC) participating whole life insurance policy?